damianhakert/damianhakert.github.io/source/handbook/security/index.html.md

 ### 1Password for Teams<a name="1password-for-teams"></a>

-1Password for Teams is a new feature, currently still in beta.
-It stores all **Vaults** on the 1Password servers and allows for sharing between multiple people on the same team.
+1Password for Teams stores all **Vaults** on the 1Password servers and allows for sharing between multiple people on the same team.

 Everyone at GitLab should already be signed up for our [Teams account].
 This gives you access to the web interface, allowing you to view the Vaults we've